bsquizz/ocdeployer/example/README.md

         components:
         - "set2"
     ```
-2) In the `templates` directory, we create two folders to represent each service set: `templates/setA` and `templates/setB`.
-We'll put the OpenShift YAML templates files into their appropriate directory: `nginx.yml` and `postgres.yml` go in `setA`, `mysql.yml` and `ruby-app.yml` go in `setB`.
+2) In the `templates` directory, we create two folders to represent each service set: `templates/set1` and `templates/set2`.
+We'll put the OpenShift YAML templates files into their appropriate directory: `nginx.yml` and `postgres.yml` go in `set1`, `mysql.yml` and `ruby-app.yml` go in `set2`.
 In addition, each service set folder gets its own `_cfg.yml` to define how that service set is deployed.

-    `templates/setA/_cfg.yml` looks like this:
+    `templates/set1/_cfg.yml` looks like this:

     ```yaml
     images: